codeseveneleven/talk-embeddings-search/README.md

 > ## ATTENTION
 >
 > none of these tools and scripts are production-ready!!!
 There is no boundary checking, no maintenance.
 This is a proof-of-concept and a boilerplate at best!

+A more production ready implementation of a redmine search tool can be found at [https://github.com:sudhaus7/redmine-embedding-search](https://github.com:sudhaus7/redmine-embedding-search)